qijie44/graphiteUI/readme.md

 ## About The Project

 This is a template for remote control of a Rpi.
 It is built on flask and has corrsponding up/down/left/right buttons and an iframe for you to put your video feed in.
+This project uses AJAX to remove reloading of the webpage on every input.
+####IF YOU ARE USING THIS TEMPLATE, DO AT LEAST HAVE SOME FAMILIARITY WITH THE LANGUAGES/LIBRARIES THAT IT WAS BUILT WITH.

 ### Built With

 * python==3.8.10
 * flask==2.0.1
+* Javascript
+* jQuery

 <!-- GETTING STARTED -->
 ## Getting Started